thingsdb/ThingsDocs/v0/content/collection-api/types_info.md

 ### Return value

-List with Type [info](../../data-types/info) about all types in the collection.
+List with Type [info](../../data-types/info) about all Types in the collection.